iamnrr/iamnrr.github.io/Customer Banking Behavior- Predictive Analytics/README.md

 ### Dataset

+Dataset is available on [openml.org](https://www.openml.org/d/1461).
-Download the data set and place it in the appropriate directory
+Download the data set and place it in the appropriate directory.

 ### Prerequisites